emmercm/www/src/blog/deferrable-constraints-in-postgresql.md

 > `ALTER CONSTRAINT constraint_name [ DEFERRABLE | NOT DEFERRABLE ] [ INITIALLY DEFERRED | INITIALLY IMMEDIATE ]`

-This gives us three different combination of settings we can create constraints with:
+This gives us three different combinations of settings we can create constraints with:

 1. **`NOT DEFERRABLE [INITIALLY IMMEDIATE]` (default)**